Social Events and Gatherings

 Event Hours: Students may only host events with alcohol on Friday and Saturday nights while classes are in session.
 Events are limited to 7:30 p.m. to 1 a.m.
 Events involving alcohol are not permitted during final exam and reading periods unless by special permission.

-Students interested in registering an event outside of the permitted event hours must reach out to Whitney Hogan to request an exception.
+Students interested in registering an event with alcohol outside of the permitted event hours must reach out to the director of residential life to request an exception.
 When seeking an exception, students should reach out at least 2 weeks before the event date.
 Events outside of the Event Hours should in some way build campus community and exception requests must include both a compelling rationale and sufficient assurance that the proposed event would not compromise the assumed academic priorities of individuals involved in or otherwise affected by the event.
 Such events will only be approved under unique and special circumstances.

 B. Duties and Obligations of Hosts:

-- All hosts must complete in-person Event Host training with the Associate Director of Residential Education or their designee.
-This training is offered weekly on Thursday at 4:00pm.
-Training takes place in the Dudley Coe sunroom.
+- All hosts must complete in-person Event Host training with the Assistant Director for Residential Life.
+This training is offered weekly in the Dudley Coe Sunroom every Thursday at 4:15 pm.
+Students must take this training once a semester.

 - Advertising of parties or events, whether paper or electronic, may not depict the presence or promise of alcohol.